Arianne Martell: A Feast for Crows and A Dance with Dragons

+Arianne is the only daughter and eldest child of Prince Doran Martell and Lady Mellario of Norvos.
+She has two younger brothers, Quentyn Martell and Trystane.

-Arianne is dissatisfied with her father Doran Martell, believing him to be weak due to his inaction over the deaths of his sister Elia and brother Oberyn at the hands of House Lannister.
-She fears being replaced as his heir by her younger brother Quentyn Martell due to never having been trained for rule and due to a letter suggesting that Doran intends to name Quentyn heir.
+Arianne is dissatisfied with her father Doran, believing him to be weak due to his inaction over the deaths of his sister, Elia, and brother, Oberyn, at the hands of House Lannister.
+She fears being replaced as his heir by her younger brother Quentyn because she was never trained to rule and because a letter suggests Doran intends to name Quentyn heir.
 Doran has also imprisoned her cousins, the Sand Snakes, seemingly to placate the Iron Throne.
-To safeguard her birthright to Dorne, free her cousins and avenge her dead family members, Arianne plots to crown Myrcella Baratheon as queen of the Seven Kingdoms in opposition to the incumbent ruler (and Myrcella's younger brother) Tommen Baratheon.
-By Dornish law, Myrcella would have inherited the title over her brother.

-Arianne seduces Arys Oakheart to win his support of Myrcella's claim.
-The plot is foiled and Myrcella is wounded in the kidnapping attempt.
+To safeguard her birthright to Dorne, free her cousins and avenge her dead family members, Arianne plots to crown Myrcella Baratheon as queen of the Seven Kingdoms in opposition to the incumbent ruler (and Myrcella's younger brother), Tommen Baratheon.
+Arianne seduces Arys Oakheart to win his support away from Myrcella.
+The plot is foiled, and Myrcella is wounded in the kidnapping attempt.
 As Arianne confronts Doran after he foils her plans, her father reveals that he has been plotting revenge on Tywin Lannister for many years and was waiting for the perfect time to strike.
 Now aware of her father's plans and assured she is not being replaced as heir, Arianne reconciles with him.

 The Winds of Winter

-After the Golden Company invades Westeros, Doran sends Arianne to find out the truth about the claimant Aegon Targaryen.
+After the Golden Company invades Westeros, Doran sends Arianne to find out the truth about the claimant Aegon VI Targaryen.

 Reception and analysis

-Arianne Martell is the first introduced person of color to serve as a point of view character in A Song of Ice and Fire and is along with Asha Greyjoy and Melisandre considered to be among the minor (Note: Arianne has two point of view chapters in A Feast for Crows.
-She is a minor point of view character in relation to women with far more chapters, such as Catelyn, Sansa and Arya Stark, Cersei Lannister, and Daenerys Targaryen.) female point of view characters in the books.
-She is a popular character among readers and is regarded as one of the most compelling female characters in the series.
-Arianne's struggle to subvert the patriarchal system of Westeros, both her struggle against her father and her plot to crown Myrcella as queen, has made some readers consider the character a "feminist icon" and "one of Martin's most feminist characters".
+Arianne Martell is the first-introduced person of color to serve as a point-of-view character in A Song of Ice and Fire, and, along with Asha Greyjoy and Melisandre, she considered to be among the minor (Note: Arianne has two point of view chapters in A Feast for Crows.
+She is a minor point of view character in relation to women with far more chapters, such as Catelyn, Sansa and Arya Stark, Cersei Lannister, and Daenerys Targaryen.) female point-of-view characters in the books.
+She is a popular character among readers, being regarded as one of the most compelling female characters in the series.
+Arianne's struggle to subvert the patriarchal system of Westeros, her struggle against her father, and her plot to crown Myrcella as queen has led some readers to consider the character a "feminist icon", as well as "one of Martin's most feminist characters".
 While not the only woman in the series who feels ignored and overlooked because of her gender, Arianne is the only woman in A Song of Ice and Fire whose independence and authority are also supported by the culture surrounding her since she by Dornish custom is Doran's rightful heir.
 Since Arianne's storyline explores how laws can be unfair, inconsistent and sexist, her storyline is one of several in the book series that question whether there is such a thing as a rightful ruler.